RisingStack/post-stripe/post.md

 app.listen(port, () => console.log(`Example app listening on port ${port}!`))
 ```

-In order to access Stripe, require Stripe.js with your _Secret Key_ as a parameter (found at _dashboard->Developers->Api keys_).
-Now you can call a lot of built in functions from Stripe.js, such as `stripe.orders.create()`, which we gonna do just here with an order from the request body.
+In order to access Stripe, require Stripe.js and call it straight away with your _Secret Key_ (you can find it in _dashboard->Developers->Api keys_).
+We will use `stripe.orders.create()` passing the data we receive in when the client calls our server to place an order.

-Those orders will not be paid automatically.
-We have two ways to pay an order: with a Source such as a **Card Token ID** or with a **[Customer](https://stripe.com/docs/api/customers/create)**.
-A Customer object basically only needs a Source which can be the **Card Token ID**, but when you create them it would make sense to add shipping data for it also.
-You should consider creating Customers from Card Tokens and Shipping data when your application already have a registration function in it, so you can also record your returning customer at Stripe, and save their Customer ID to their application account.
-This way you can attach permanent or seasonal discount to those Customers, allow them to shop any time with a single click and [list their orders](https://stripe.com/docs/api/orders/list) on a UI for instance based on their customer id.
+The orders will not be paid automatically.
+To charge the customer we can either use a Source directly such as a **Card Token ID** or we can create a **[Stripe Customer](https://stripe.com/docs/api/customers/create)**.
+The added benefit of creating a customer is that we can track multiple charges, or create recurring charges for them and also have Stripe store shipping data for us and other necessary information to fulfill the order.
+You probably want to create Customers from Card Tokens and shipping data even when your application already handles users.
+This way you can attach permanent or seasonal discount to those Customers, allow them to shop any time with a single click and [list their orders](https://stripe.com/docs/api/orders/list) on your UI.

-Lets pay our order by passing the Order ID and a Card Token ID as a Source to the `stripe.orders.pay()` call after the order was succesfully created.
-You could bind this pay process to another express endpoint also, so if the payment fails, the Client can call it later to try the payment again on the order that was already made.
-But this is just a demo so we should not over complicate our shop with functions like post-payment, order listing, ect.
+Fow now let's keep it simple anyway and use the Card Token as Source calling `stripe.oders.pay()` once the order is successfully created.
+In a real world scenario, you probably want to separate the order creation and payment exposing them on different endpoints, so if the payment fails the Client can call try again later without having to recreate the order.
+However, we still have a lot to cover, so let's not overcomplicate things.

 ```javascript
 // index.js